ShabbirAli14/UNP_Project_Microsoft_Excel_Adventure_works_data/README.md

 KEY HIGHLIGHTS:

-o	Developed a dashboard for Adventure Works Data using Microsoft Excel.
+o	Developed a dashboard for Adventure Works Data using Microsoft Excel interface.

 o	Tracked KPIs related to sales and profits, also analyzed product-level trends.